 What is a chronological resume format?A chronological resume format is written in reverse-chronological order, meaning you begin with your most recent position and work backward.
 This way, your prospective employer can see what you’ve done lately before digging into the jobs you had when you were less experienced.

 What is the standard resume format?Chronological style is usually considered the standard resume format.
 Recruiters are used to reviewing chronological resumes, so using this format may increase the likelihood that the hiring manager will read your document instead of passing it over.

 What kind of resume format should I use?The type of resume format you choose depends on your goals and where you are in your career.
-You usually can’t go wrong with a classic, chronological resume, but if you’re changing careers, lack experience, or have large gaps in your experience, then you may want to consider a functional or hybrid format.
+Many people choose the chronological format, but if you’re changing careers, lack experience, or have large gaps in your experience, then you may want to consider a functional or hybrid format.

 Which resume format is most versatile?The combination resume or sometimes called a hybrid resume is the most versatile.
 You may want to use it if you are changing careers or don’t have much experience in the field yet.
 The advantage of the hybrid format is that it highlights your relevant skills while preserving the familiar chronological layout.